umbobabo/ds-best-coding-practices/CODE_REVIEW.md

 Once you are ready, you should assign a **peer reviewer** and contact him/her directly or mentioning in the appropriate PR channel.
 If he/she is busy he/she can ask you to find some else available.
 On the meantime you should also label the PR **'Waiting for review'**.
+To assign reviewers use the relative github feature.

+### Incorporating Feedback

+Respond to all PR comments on the original PR and commit updates to the original PR.
+Open a new PR should always be avoided cause it removes the historical discussion/comments.
+Use a new commit for all updates, don’t rebase or force changes and this can cause issues for those reviewing your PR and reduces visibility in the review process.
+Feel free to push back on suggestions with clarification of your reasoning.
+Ensure the suggested changes don’t move out of scope of the original ticket.
+Flag any potential future stories or refactoring tasks to the PO and Scrum Master.

+### Get the approval

 When your **peer reviewer** is happy, he/she have to put the label **'Peer approved'** and you can ask a core reviewer to proceed with his/her review.